-This chapter discusses how to set up a wireless network using computers that have built-in wireless capabilities and/or a wireless adapter.
+This chapter discusses how to set up a wireless network using wireless adapters and/or computers that have built-in wireless capabilities.
 Chapter 3 provides information about implementing network security.

 Note that for each computer added to your wireless network, you will need to take appropriate steps for setting up that computer.
 To do that, select one of the three possibilities for that computer below: